 - Ask your employer whether early retirement is an option.

 - Explore what benefits may be available to you through Social Security, Medicare or Medicaid.

 - Organize your financial documents and make sure your spouse or partner understands and can manage your family's finances.

 Resources for support

 Key elements of Alzheimer's care are education and support.
 This is especially true given the unique challenges of early-onset Alzheimer's.
 Getting connected to services such as support groups can help you identify resources, gain a deeper understanding of the disability and learn ways to adapt.

 Remember, you're not alone.
 Many resources are available to assist you, your family and caregivers to cope with this disease.
 Options for support may vary depending on where you live.

-Be sure in the early stages of the disease that you and your spouse or partner do research and establish a plan for managing the progression of your condition.
+In the early stages of the disease, be sure that you and your spouse or partner do research and establish a plan for managing the progression of your condition.
 Knowing you have a plan and have identified support and resources will help everyone in the future.